GDX-X/OPL-Games-Infos-Database-Project/README.md

 - (Note that not all game titles are translated)

 ### About Release Date
-- Each region has its own release date and each month and translated
+- Each region has its own release date and each month translated

 ### About Descriptions
 - Each description is translated into its own languages.
 NOTE if the descriptions are in English for a different language, it means there are no descriptions in that language, so by default English will be used.